akashgupta2233/finance-data-backend/README.md

 - **Lombok not working**: Ensure IDE has Lombok annotation processor enabled
 - **Database connection errors**: Verify PostgreSQL is running and credentials are correct
 - **Build failure**: Check Java version is 17+: `java -version`

+### Production Deployment (Render + Neon Postgres)

+1. **Render setup**
+   - Link the GitHub repo `https://github.com/akashgupta2233/finance-data-backend.git` to Render and choose the desired branch (main/master).
+   - Create a new **Web Service** and set the build command to `./mvnw clean package` and start command to `java -jar target/finance-backend-0.0.1-SNAPSHOT.jar` (update jar name after version changes).
+   - Make sure the rendered service binds to the `PORT` environment variable; set `PORT=8080` if you rely on the existing configuration.
+   - Add the following environment variables in Render’s dashboard (Environment tab):
+     - `DB_URL`: `jdbc:postgresql://ep-tiny-lab-a1m0rf8m.ap-southeast-1.aws.neon.tech/neondb?sslmode=require`
+     - `DB_USERNAME`: `neondb_owner`
+     - `DB_PASSWORD`: `npg_r2t0sUvwHBNT`
+     - `SPRING_PROFILES_ACTIVE`: `prod`

+2. **Production profile**
+   - The `src/main/resources/application-prod.properties` file already maps the above env vars to Spring Boot datasource settings and disables verbose SQL logging.

+3. **Verification**
+   - Inspect Render logs to confirm the app connects to Neon Postgres and that the `prod` profile loads.
+   - Request JWT tokens from the authentication endpoints and call the User/FinancialRecord APIs via the public Render URL to ensure role-based access controls enforce permissions as expected.